Family Educational Rights and Privacy Act (FERPA, Data Privacy)

 - Withdrawal Date

-This law requires universities to release the information listed below regarding enrolled students to the military for recruitment purposes.
-Students may restrict this disclosure to the military only by restricting all disclosure of Directory Information.
+This law requires universities to release the information listed below regarding enrolled students, 17 or older, to the military for recruitment purposes.
+A student may restrict this disclosure to the military only by restricting all disclosure of Directory Information.

 - Degrees Received